Harikaran-u/freelance-task/README.md

 1. React-Icons
 2. Js-Cookies
 3. Popup Js
+4. React-Hot-Toast
+5. React-Loader-Spinner

-# I learned these things
+# What I learned

 1. Typescript with React
 2. Typescript with 3rd party packages
 3. How to use Typescript with functions and event listeners
+4. Type safety
+5. error handling

 **Deployed Link**